-After selling Montpelier, the O’Reilly’s lived for a while in a cottage in Mary Street where the ANSC offices were later built.
+After selling Montpelier, the O’Reilly’s lived for a while in a cottage in Mary Street where the ASNC offices were later built.

 At the time it was built, Toonarbin was very isolated and neighboring houses only began to appear around 20 years later.

-Henry O’Reilly was an amateur astronomer and had an observatory in the grounds of Toonarbin.
+Henry O’Reilly was an amateur astronomer and had an observatory in Felix Street at the rear of his Mary Street offices.
+A detailed description appeared in an 1874 newspaper article.
 He wrote numerous letters to the editor on astronomical matters.
 This is a typical one.

 Henry died in February 1875 and is buried in the family grave at the South Brisbane Cemetery at Dutton park.